askulkarni2/sample-pipeline/README.md

-# MLOps Demo for Kubeflow on AWS
+# MLOps Demo for Kubeflow